The Four (film)

 The Four is a 2012 Hong Kong wuxia film directed by Gordon Chan and Janet Chun.
-It is the first film adaptation of Woon Swee Oan's novel series Si Da Ming Bu (四大名捕; The Four Great Constables), which has previously been adapted to a television series.
+It is the first film adaptation of the novel series Si Da Ming Bu (The Four Great Constables) by Woon Swee Oan (Wen Ruian), which had previously been adapted into a television series.
 In all adaptations and interpretations, the nicknames of the Four remained the same — Emotionless, Iron Hands, Life Snatcher and Cold Blood.
 They dedicated their special skills to the service of their chief, Master Zhuge, in solving crimes and apprehending powerful criminals.

-The film is the first in a trilogy, the second installment of which started shooting in 2012.
+The film is the first in a trilogy, the second instalment of which started shooting in 2012.
 The Four II was released on 6 December 2013.
 The last film, The Four III, was released on 22 August 2014.

-Plot
+Synopsis

-The movie is set during the reign of Emperor Huizong in the late Northern Song dynasty.
-The government department known as the "Department Six" customarily has full jurisdiction over all criminal investigations in the imperial capital.
-Department Six is well-staffed and operates in a highly disciplined manner.
-Their chief, Commandant Liu, ranks the investigators by clearance rate and dangles the prospect of an operator to be named one of the "Great Four".
+The film is set in 12th-century China during the Song dynasty.
+The Department Six, a government agency with full jurisdiction over criminal investigations in the imperial capital, is well-staffed and highly disciplined in its operations.
+Their leader, Bushen, ranks the agents by clearance and dangles the prospect of naming an agent as one of the "Great Four".

-The story begins with the country experiencing a significant increase in circulation of counterfeit coin currency, leading to growing unrest and instability.
-Official investigators from the Department Six, acting on a tip-off, rush in full force to apprehend a suspect who is trying to sell a coin die stolen from the imperial mint, only to find the suspect and the evidence being taken into custody by agents of a hitherto unknown secret service, known as the Divine Constabulary, which is commissioned by the Emperor himself.
+When the country experiences a significant increase in the circulation of counterfeit coin currency, resulting in growing unrest and instability, the Department Six's agents, acting on a tip-off, rush in with full force to apprehend a suspect trying to sell a coin die stolen from the imperial mint.
+However, they show up too late as the suspect and evidence have been taken away by agents from the Divine Constabulary, a secret service commissioned by the emperor.

-This arouses jealousy in Commandant Liu, who openly fires Cold Blood, one of his best men.
-Liu secretly orders Cold Blood to infiltrate the Divine Constabulary to find a way to bring down the rival agency.
-Liu is unaware that his own establishment has been infiltrated by double-agents dispatched by the mastermind behind the counterfeit currency.
+A jealous Bushen openly fires Cold Blood, one of his best agents, while secretly ordering him to infiltrate the Divine Constabulary and find a way to bring down the rival agency.
+Bushen is unaware that the Department Six has been infiltrated by double-agents dispatched by the mastermind behind the counterfeit currency.

-Despite being aware of Cold Blood's true mission, the chief of the Divine Constabulary seeks out Cold Blood and welcomes him into the agency.
-Once inside, Cold Blood is surprised to observe that the Divine Constabulary staff live and work together more like a family than a highly formalised professional security force.
-Despite their small size, the Constabulary works efficiently and effectively through a few individuals with very specialised skills which are useful in solving crimes.
-Cold Blood finds his loyalties divided, and things are made harder as he becomes tangled in a love triangle with two girls, one from each agency.
+Despite being aware of Cold Blood's true mission, Zhuge Zhengwo, the Divine Constabulary's leader, welcomes him into the agency.
+Once inside, Cold Blood is surprised to observe that the Divine Constabulary staff live and work together more like a family than a highly formalised government agency.
+Despite their small size, they work efficiently and effectively through a few individuals with very specialised skills which are useful in solving crimes.
+Cold Blood finds his loyalties divided, and things are made harder as he becomes tangled in a love triangle with two women, one from each agency.